jausions/couchdb_dart/README.md

 You can find more information below and in the [package API](https://pub.dev/documentation/couchdb/latest/).

-It contains various fields, which you can find in the [package API](https://pub.dev/documentation/couchdb/latest/).

 #### Categories

 The API is divided into five categories, or areas, each representing a